SamiIonesi/Arrays/README.md

 # Arrays
 This repository explains the theory behind arrays and the various methods applied to them.

+## Array definition

-Definition: An array is a build-in data structure that is provided almost by every programming language.
+An array is a build-in data structure that is provided almost by every programming language.

 ## Arrays representation